Contents

 • County tax assessor (zoning, lot size, property size)

-Who Uses Rent Rolls?
+Who Uses Rent Rolls

-Ultimately, a rent roll is your all-purpose document, and it's used by income property managers, buyers and sellers, lenders, commercial real estate investors, and landlords.
+Ultimately, rent roll is your all-purpose document, and it's used by income property managers, buyers and sellers, lenders, commercial real estate investors, and landlords.
 With that, some government agencies might require a rent roll, too.

 Sellers and Buyers During Due Diligence Process